hamo225/developersandbox.de/README.md

 # developersandbox.de
-Personal Portfolio Site for Fullstack Development.
+Personal Portfolio Site for Fullstack Development by Tarek Hamaoui

 Will showcase:

-1- areas of expertise.
-Full stack web development, SEO Management, web design, scalable clean code, responsive web design 2- Project Cards with modal with summary of information and link to site 3- Testimonials from clients and people worked with
+1 - areas of expertise.
+Full stack web development, SEO Management, web design, scalable clean code, responsive web design

+2- Project Cards with modal with summary of information and link to site

+3- Testimonials from clients and people worked with

 4- contact form

-5- list twitter, dev.to, github profiles
+5- list twitter, dev.to, github profiles/accounts